Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

 \textit{Experimental scheme.}- The proposed in-situ entanglement generation can be realized experimentally with existing technologies.
 We design an integrated device that consists of a silicon micro-ring resonator on top of a $\rm {}^{167} Er^{3+}$:$\rm Y_2SiO_5$ crystalline substrate, as shown in Fig.~\ref{Experiment}.
-Entangled signal and idler photon pairs are generated by spontaneous four-wave-mixing (sFWM) in the silicon micro-ring resonator with an estimated MHz generation rate at $\mu$W pump power \cite{azzini_ultra-low_2012,jiang_silicon-chip_2015} \cite{seeSI}.
-The on-chip resonator implementation with micron-scale ring diameter is necessary as it provides sufficiently large (e.g. $\approx$ 5 nm) free spectral range so that the signal, idler and pump photons are well separated over 3 resonance modes \cite{seeSI}.
-The signal cavity mode is resonant with the $\rm {}^{167} Er^{3+}:YSO$ optical transition at 1538 nm, between the ground and excited-state $|7/2\rangle_{e-g}$ hyperfine levels \cite{rancic_coherence_2018}.
-Assuming a doping concentration of 50 parts per million (ppm), the evanescent coupling between the transverse magnetic (TM) mode of the resonator and the Er ensembles leads to a collective coupling strength of $G=0.3$ GHz \cite{seeSI}.
+Entangled signal and idler photon pairs are generated by spontaneous four-wave-mixing (sFWM) in the silicon resonator with an estimated MHz generation rate at $\mu$W pump power \cite{azzini_ultra-low_2012,jiang_silicon-chip_2015} \cite{seeSI}.
+The on-chip micron-scale resonator implementation is necessary for a sufficiently large (i.e.~$\geq$ 1 nm) free spectral range \cite{seeSI} so that the signal, idler and pump photons can be efficiently separated with dense wavelength-division-multiplexing (DWDM) filters.
+The signal cavity mode is resonant with the $\rm {}^{167} Er^{3+}:YSO$ optical transition at 1539 nm, between the ground and excited-state $|m_s=7/2\rangle_{e-g}$ hyperfine levels \cite{rancic_coherence_2018}.
+Assuming a doping concentration of 17 parts per million (ppm), the evanescent coupling between the transverse magnetic (TM) mode of the resonator and the Er ensembles leads to a collective coupling strength of $G=2\pi\times0.173$ GHz \cite{seeSI}.